achillesheel02/wikimedia-citation-classification-task-2/README.md

 1. `mwapi` - querying and parsing wikimedia content
 2. `keras` - running the model
 3. `tensorflow` - running the model
-5. `nltk` - tokenizing the paragrapgh into sentences
+5. `nltk` - tokenizing the paragraph into sentences
-6. `beautifulsoup4` - parsing the HTML content
+6. `mwparserfromhell` - parsing the wikicode content

 Note: `mwapi.Session` throws an error when using Python 2.7 (even though the package can be downloaded).
 Using Python 3.x recommended.